re-framejs/re-framejs/docs/Subscribing-To-External-Data.md

       subscription handler's job to know how it is done.

    2. This query be async - with the results arriving sometime "later".
-And when they eventually arrive, the handler must organise for the query results to be placed into `app-db`, at some known, particular path.
+And when they eventually arrive, the handler must organise for the query results to be placed into `appDb`, at some known, particular path.
 In the meantime, the handler might want to ensure that the absence of results is also communicated to the Component, allowing it to display "Loading ...".
    [The Nine States of Design](https://medium.com/swlh/the-nine-states-of-design-5bfe9b3d6d85#.j52018nod) has some useful information on designing your application for different states that your data might be in.

    3. The subscription handler must return something to the Component.
-It should give back a `reaction` to that known, particular path within `app-db`, so that when the query results eventually arrive, they will flow through into the Component for display.
+It should give back a `reaction` to that known, particular path within `appDb`, so that when the query results eventually arrive, they will flow through into the Component for display.

    4. The subscription handler will detect when the Component is destroyed and no longer requires the subscription.
 It will then clean up, getting rid of those now-unneeded items, and sorting out any stateful database connection issues.

 Notice what's happening here.
-In many respects, `app-db` is still acting as the single source of data.
+In many respects, `appDb` is still acting as the single source of data.
-The subscription handler is organising for the right remote data to "flow" into `app-db` at a known, particular path, when it is needed by a Component.
+The subscription handler is organising for the right remote data to "flow" into `appDb` at a known, particular path, when it is needed by a Component.
 And, equally, for this data to be cleaned up when it is no longer required.